SimonMNaitram/simonnaitramdotcom/content/myresearch/_index.md

 <p style="color:#ef5285;font-size:30px;"> Working Papers</p>
 <a href="/myresearch/documents/opttax.pdf" target="_blank">Optimal Benefit-Based Corporate Income Tax</a>  <br>
-In this paper I derive an optimal benefit-based corporate tax rate formula as a function of the public input elasticity of profits and the (net of) tax elasticity of profits.
-My main argument is that the corporate tax is justified by the benefit principle: that firms should pay tax according to the benefits they receive from the public input.
-I argue that this is normatively fair.
-In this paper I apply the simply optimal tax formula to the United States, with a suggested corporate tax rate of public corporations between 35 to 59 percent.
+I argue that the corporate income tax is justified by the benefit view of taxation---that firms should pay tax according to the benefits they receive from using public inputs.
+Benefit-based taxation of firms is fair, both within and across countries.
+I derive a formula for the optimal benefit-based corporate tax rate.
+It is a function of two estimable elasticities: the public input elasticity of profits and the (net of) tax elasticity of profits.
+I empirically apply this formula to public firms in the United States, finding an optimal tax rate in the region of 35 to 59 percent.

 <span style="font-weight:bold">How Big Are Strategic Spillovers from Corporate Tax Competition?</span><br>
 The theory of tax competition tells us that when governments compete for mobile capital, tax rates fall below the social optimum, leading to revenue loss.
 How big a problem is the resulting revenue loss?
 The answer depends on how big strategic spillovers from corporate tax competition are.
 To estimate the size of strategic spillovers, I identify tax competition as being an optimal response to base spillovers.
 Approximating base spillovers by bilateral foreign direct investment stock, I find strategic spillovers to be a third of the magnitude of previous estimates.
 This implies much lower revenue loss from corporate tax competition loss than is commonly suggested.